 Who is this resource written for?

-This resource is written for clinical operations sorting through practical questions around patient-reported outcomes clinical trials and the workflow decisions that usually come with it.
+This resource is written for clinical operations sorting through practical questions around patient reported outcomes collection and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?